What is God’s name? Does God have a name, and if so, should we call Him by His name? What is the name of the true God?

-These are but a few names or titles off the top of my head that God is sometimes called.
+These are but a few names or titles in which God is referenced or described in the Bible.
 “God” is probably the most frequently used term in the United States, and I often simply call him God.
 I think God understands we are referring to Him, despite what title or name we may use.
 After all, we are talking about a being that knows all things here.

 Moses asked God what His name was, and God replied, “I Am that I Am.”
 Jesus instructed his disciples to call God “Father,” and Jesus himself often called God “Father.”

-Muslims refer to God as “Allah.”
-Some Christians call him “Jehovah.”
+Some Christians call him “Jehovah Jireh.”
 Some call him, “Yahweh.”
 Which one is real?
 Which one is accurate?
 All of them.
 They are all referring to the same thing.
 Just like if you ask which is the correct “name” or “title” for God: Father or I am that I am?
 They are both true.
 They are both accurate.

 If there is a Red Chevrolet Corvette sitting in your driveway, and someone comes up and says, “Hey, that is a car.”
 Then another comes and says, “Hey that is a Corvette.”
 Then another comes and says, “Hey, that is a Chevy.”
 Then another comes up and says, “Hey that is a V8 engine.”
 And yet another comes and says, “That is Red.”
 Who is right?
 All of them are right.
 Those are all accurate names or titles for that object.

 A name is just a title we use to identify something.
 Any name is relevant as long as it accurately describes the Almighty Creator of all.
-As I pointed out, even God himself has revealed different names within his revelations & scriptures.
-Prophets, believers, and disciples have all called Him different titles & names.
+As I pointed out, even God himself has revealed different names within his revelations and scriptures.
+Prophets, believers, and disciples have all called Him different titles and names.

 Conclusion: What Is In a Name?
 What Do We Call God?
 Does it Matter?

-The bible authors & other religions have called God by different names & titles.
+The Bible authors have called God by different names and titles.
 He Himself has revealed different characteristics, titles, and names.
-This is not unusual, as we all have many different titles & names.
+This is not unusual, as we all have many different titles and names.
 They can all be his “real” name.

 An interesting question to ask would be, “Does it matter what we call God?”
 My answer would be no, as long as you don’t blaspheme his name, call God any name you want that has been revealed by Him.

-Call Him God, Father, Jehovah, Yahweh, Almighty, Allah, or whatever you want.
-But do his will, follow His commands, repent of your sins, and pray without ceasing.
+Call Him God, Father, Jehovah, Yahweh, Almighty, or whatever you want.
+But do His will, follow His commands, repent of your sins, and pray without ceasing.